-We determined our median compensated employee by using base salary, bonuses, grant date fair value of equity awards granted to employees and matching contributions to our 401(k) plan in 2022 as our consistently applied compensation measure.
-We applied this measure to our employee population as of December 31, 2022, the last day of our 2022 fiscal year, and annualized base salaries for permanent full-time employees that did not work the full year.
+We determined our median compensated employee by using base salary, bonuses, grant date fair value of equity awards granted to employees and matching contributions to our 401(k) plan in 2023 as our consistently applied compensation measure.
+We applied this measure to our employee population as of December 31, 2023, the last day of our 2023 fiscal year, and annualized base salaries for permanent full-time employees that did not work the full year.

-We calculated the median compensated employee's 2022 annual total compensation using the same methodology that is used to calculate our chief executive officer's annual total compensation in the table entitled "Summary Compensation Table."
-The 2022 annual total compensation of our chief executive officer, Dr. Patel, was \$8,121,840, the 2022 annual total compensation of our median compensated employee was \$300,363, and the ratio of these amounts is 27 to 1.
+We calculated the median compensated employee's 2023 annual total compensation using the same methodology that is used to calculate our chief executive officer's annual total compensation in the table entitled "Summary Compensation Table."
+The 2023 annual total compensation of our chief executive officer, Dr. Patel, was \$19,770,838, the 2023 annual total compensation of our median compensated employee was \$328,908, and the ratio of these amounts is 60 to 1.
 Thus, this pay ratio reflects a reasonable estimate consistent with SEC rules based on the methodology we described above.
+The increase in the CEO Pay Ratio from that reported for 2022 is primarily driven by the introduction of performance-based equity to our compensation program in 2023 and the value of the performance-based equity award granted to Dr. Patel in January 2023.
+As of the date of this proxy statement, the performance condition for this equity award has not been met.
+This ratio would have been approximately 33 to 1 if we excluded such performance-based equity grant.
 Because SEC rules for identifying a median compensated employee allow companies to apply certain exclusions, include estimates, and adopt different methodologies that reflect their employee population and compensation practices, the ratio above may not be comparable to the CEO pay ratio reported by other companies.